We Need Student Volunteers!

 - Since students are the primary care providers in the clinic, it is essential to the mission of the clinic that students who have committed to a date are able to attend.
 A typical Saturday clinic session will run between the hours of 8 a.m. and 2 p.m.

 How to Apply: Third- and Fourth-year MD, Second-year PA Students, and MSN Students

-If you are a third- or fourth-year student in the MD program (M3 or M4), a second-year student in PA program (PA2) or a student of any year enrolled in the School of Nursing MSN program:
+If you are a third- or fourth-year student in the MD program (M3 or M4), third- or fourth-year student in the DMD program, a second-year student in PA program (PA2) or a student of any year enrolled in the School of Nursing MSN program:

 1. Contact a volunteer coordinator.

 - M3/M4, D3/D4, PA2, and MSN students need not apply to become a volunteer.
 Simply contact one of our volunteer coordinators at email@example.com to get more information.

 2. Attend one mandatory training session.